 The Plan Administrator has the discretionary authority to decide whether a charge is an Allowable Charge or a Usual and Reasonable Charge for Outpatient Dialysis Treatment.
-Benefits under this Plan shall be paid only if the Plan Administrator decides in his or her discretion that a Plan member is entitled to them.
+Benefits under this Plan shall be paid only if the Plan Administrator decides in their discretion that a Plan member is entitled to them.